Cecelie Williams

-Cecelie R. Williams (born 1980) is an American politician who was elected member of the Missouri House of Representatives for the 111th district in 2024.
+Cecelie R. Dunlap Williams (born 1980) is an American politician who was elected member of the Missouri House of Representatives for the 111th district in 2024.

 She and her husband Rich have seven children and 2 grandchildren.
 She is a descendent of the American pioneer Daniel Boone.

 Williams is an advocate for a law change which would allow pregnant women to divorce.